 Reusing is a much better option.
 Bring reusable containers and cloth bags to the grocery store, and use old plastic bags for loose fruit and vegetables instead of ripping a new one off the roll in the produce aisle.
 Use the bulk food section instead of buying products packaged in plastic and styrofoam.
 Some stores are taking the initiative without waiting for government legislation or incentives.

-These are things that we can do, not only at home, but also while we travel to help .
+These are things that we can do, not only at home, but also while we travel to help protect the natural world everywhere we go.
 Recycling and reusing are noble actions that demonstrate a relatively elevated social conscious.
 However, we should concentrate on Reducing to really make a difference in the amount of plastic pollution.
 There are many products in the marketplace we can use to replace plastic.
 A big part of reducing is “rethinking”.
 Rethink every action in the context of its environmental impact, which starts with whether or not we really want or need the product at all.